-Label Profile: A for AtomnationPosted on September 6th, 2013 by Anna in New Music
+Label Profile: A for AtomnationPosted on September 6th, 2013 by UK Music Jobs in New Music

 Our regular guest-blogger Eero Suojanen opens up about his music listening habits and how he stumbled across the most fascinating label of 2013.

 I’m the epitome of an active listener.
 The more music I listen to, the more music I need to explore.
 Take Spotify, for instance.
 At the moment my library has 31294 tracks neatly organised into 369 folders, one for each label: from Basic Channel to Brennnessel, from Captured Tracks to Curle.
 I don’t create playlists – I listen to entire catalogues of labels, often on repeat, which can be anything between a few of singles and 20-30 albums.
 Hundreds of hours of music from every single genre you can think of.
 At this point (if the statistics are anything to go by) around 70% of you will probably be reading this and thinking I should cut down on whatever I’m on.
 The rest 30%, on the other hand, will be very familiar with this endless, ecstatic cycle caused by a ferocious appetite for new music.